aws-samples/aws-ddk-examples/athena-views-pipeline/README.md

 # How to define a view?

 This pattern contains folders corresponding to databases in glue catalog.
-In each of these folders, there is one file corresponding to each view available or to be created in glue catalog .
+In each of these folders, there is one file corresponding to each view available or to be created in glue catalog.

-For example, the query which underlies "person_sb"."view_person_gender_male" is located in person_sb/view_person_gender_male.sql.
+For example, the query which underlies "person_sb"."view_person_gender_male" is located in `athena_views_pipeline/sql/person_db/view_person_gender_male.sql`.

 1. Create a new SQL file whose file name corresponds to the view name File must be put under the folder which corresponds to the database in the glue catalog where the view will be housed.
 The filename must be prefixed with view_.